Yandex Cloud

 • target_db_name: Managed Service for YDB database name.

-• transfer_enabled: Set 0 to ensure that no transfer and source endpoint is created before you manually create a target endpoint.
+• transfer_enabled: Set to 0 to prevent the automatic creation of a source endpoint and transfer before you manually create a target endpoint.

 7. Validate your Terraform configuration files using this command: